Grant availability subject to federal funding

 - For silent-era films, the reconstruction or translation of English-language intertitles.

-- Closed captioning for sound films destined for Web or television exhibition.
+- Closed captioning for sound films destined for online or television exhibition.

 Applicants must be prepared to contribute at least one-fifth of the total out-of-pocket laboratory expenses from other sources.

 The funds can be applied only to work commissioned after the grant start date.
-Funds must be used exclusively for preservation expenses and may not be applied to staffing or operational costs.
+Funds must be used exclusively for preservation expenses and may not be applied to staffing, operational, or shipping costs (with the special exception of nitrate materials).

 HOW TO APPLY